Rafael2026/frontend/README.md

 ## CSS Reference
 <a href="https://lenguajecss.com/css/">CSS reference</a>

-## Responsive web design
+## Basic principles of responsive web design
-<a href="https://blog.froont.com/9-basic-principles-of-responsive-web-design/">Basic principles of a responsive web design</a>
+<a href="https://blog.froont.com/9-basic-principles-of-responsive-web-design/">Principles of responsive web design</a>

 ## What can I use?
 <a href="https://caniuse.com/">Frontend tool</a>